Ahhhh time management.

 - Be clear about your values.
 When you understand, clearly, what you value most, you can easily cut things from your life.

-- Schedule everything – including down time, rest time, relaxing time, etc. Know exactly what you’re going to do during your Saturday “family time” or Sunday “personal time,” even if that means you put
+- Schedule everything – including down time, rest time, relaxing time, etc. Know exactly what you’re going to do during your Saturday “family time” or Sunday “personal time”.

 - Use gCalendar (in month and weekly view) to get a broad – big picture look at your upcoming week and month.